JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 First we generate some toy data below.
 The code that generates this data was borrowed from a great tutorial about Bayesian neural networks provided by [Turing.jl](https://turing.ml/dev/), which you may find [here](https://turing.ml/dev/tutorials/03-bayesian-neural-network/).

 The plot below shows the generated samples in the 2D feature space where colours indicate the associated labels.
-Clearly this data is not linearly separable and the default `LogisticModel` would be ill suited for this classification task.
+CounterfactualExplanationsly this data is not linearly separable and the default `LogisticModel` would be ill suited for this classification task.

 ```julia